svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-escrows/cancel-an-expired-escrow.md

 ## 4. Confirm final result

 Use the [tx method][] with the EscrowCancel transaction's identifying hash to check its final status.
 Look in the transaction metadata for a `DeletedNode` with `LedgerEntryType` of `Escrow`.
 Also look for a `ModifiedNode` of type `AccountRoot` for the sender of the escrowed payment.
-The `FinalFields` of the object should show the increase in XRP in the `Balance` field for the returned XRP.
+The `FinalFields` of the object should show the increase in SGY in the `Balance` field for the returned SGY.

 Request: